umarkhan207322405/sdhani-weekly/README.md

+### Open Source Software Development Blog

-This repository belongs to sdhani and contains weekly blogs written by Shania Dhani for a course in Open Source software development.
+> This repository belongs to sdhani and contains weekly blogs written by Shania Dhani for a course in Open Source software development.